hiibolt/KnowledgeBase/pages/DML.md

 	(<attr_list>)
 	VALUES (<value_list>);
 ```
-...note that both of these values are pre-determined.
+...note that both of these options require pre-determined values.

 For variadic queries:
  ```SQL